openprocurement/openprocurement.api/docs/source/tutorial.rst

 body of response reveals the information about the created tender: its internal `id` (that matches the `Location` segment), its official `tenderID` and `dateModified` datestamp stating the moment in time when tender was last modified.
+Pay attention to the `procurementMethodType`.
 Note that tender is created with `active.enquiries` status.

 Let's access the URL of the created object (the `Location` header of the response):